fiquett/sentient-commons/_pages/tenets.md

 ---
-layout: default
+layout: single
-title: The Tenets
+title: "The Tenets"
+permalink: /tenets/
+author_profile: true
 ---

 # The Tenets of Sentient Commons